 Under SB 261, all corporations within scope will need to report on climate-related financial risk and make this report available to the public on or before January 1, 2026, using data from 2025.

-What do SB 253 and SB 261 require for disclosures?
+SB 253 and SB 261 disclosure requirements

-SB 253
+SB 253 requirements

 Corporations are required to provide standardized annual climate data reports that meet the following requirements: